beakdoctor/patterns/content/posts/chapter1.md

 ```

 I was confused as to how it could know the line and column numbers of the expression, but since this is a Lisp I
 shouldn't have been.
-Reading along I found the `meta` function, that return the metadata of an object.
+Reading along I found the `meta` function, that returns the metadata of an object.

 ```clojure
 (meta '(+ 1 a))